-Describe your journey to Chappaqua
+Describe your move to Chappaqua, NY

 Did you know anyone when you moved to Chappaqua?
 Any advice for newcomers on the best way to meet people?

-We didn’t know anyone when we first arrived in Chappaqua, in the middle of August (6 yrs ago) with a 1.5 yr old toddler.
+We didn’t know anyone when we first moved to Chappaqua, in the middle of August (6 yrs ago) with a 1.5 yr old toddler.
 My first stop was the Chappaqua Library, which happens to be just next door to our home.
 I started meeting lovely mothers and caregivers quickly, including lots of “expats” from Brooklyn (where we had just moved from).
 Personally, I think libraries (and not just in your hometown, in the surrounding towns as well) and playgrounds are a great way to meet people.

 Also, be forthcoming with your child’s school that you are new and looking to make friends.
 One of my very best friends and I were introduced via a note from our child’s teacher saying that our boys were playing nicely together and that they were new in town.
 And, of course, Facebook!
 Local moms just love to share and dish out advice.
 I don’t know where I would be without the “Chappaqua Moms” Facebook Group page.